What are the signs of pain in dogs? It's not what you think it is!

 FlOORING FLOORING FLOORING

 As a preventative for injury it's really important to have a floor that your dog won't slip on.
 If you have sleepy floors then put down pieces of carpet or runners through the house giving your dog a pathway of traction.
 If your dog already shows signs of pain this will reduce further damage.
+More rugs, less drugs.

 There are many behaviours that indicate a dog may be in pain or suffering.
-Some are subtler than others.
+Some are more subtle than others.
 Perhaps your dog doesn't want to climb the stairs anymore.
 Or maybe he doesn't want to put his harness on.
 Sometimes it's not subtle and we see our dog’s sociability decline and even become irritable with other dogs or us.